Duet3D/wiki-content/User_manual/Overview/Getting_started_Duet_3_MB6HC.md

 ## Standalone mode vs SBC mode

-The Duet 3 MB6HC is designed to either be directly connected to a network, or to connect to a Single Board Computer (SBC) like a Raspberry Pi.
+The Duet 3 Mainboard 6HC is designed to either be directly connected to a network, or to connect to a Single Board Computer (SBC) like a Raspberry Pi.
 All standard printer functions, different kinematics, the network UI ([Duet Web Control](/User_manual/Reference/Duet_Web_Control_Manual)) etc work in both modes.

 SBC mode allows part of the functionality to be handled by the SBC.
 This offers a number of benefits:
 - Faster network transfer speeds